Anatomy Advanced Pre-Med Programme

 • Larynx.
 Thyroid and parathyroid glands.
 Cervical part of esophagus and trachea.
 Cervical plexus;

 • Common, internal and external carotid arteries.
-Subclavian artery.
+Subclavian arteries.
 Veins of the head.
 Internal, external and anterior jugular veins;

 • Cranial nerves;